AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-9/mdva-37984-visual-match-product-by-rule-functionality-not-filtering-products-correctly.md

 ## Issue

-The Visual Merchandiser's “Match product by rule” functionality does not filter products correctly when staging updates are applied.
+The Visual Merchandiser's "Match product by rule" functionality does not filter products correctly when staging updates are applied.

 <u>Steps to reproduce</u>: